| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 GNU Anubis supports ROT-13 via a loadable Guile function.
 To enable

-this support, you will have to add the following to your GUILE
+this support, add the following to your GUILE

 section: